cheemsdawg/Discord-Vanity-Stealer/README.md

 * Run **Vanity Stealer.exe**.

 ## Logger?
-Not open source because too many skids.
+It isn't open source because of too many skids these days.
 Not at all a logger, if you still think so then don't use it.

 ## Creator
 * cheems#8888